-You can pretty much find food vendors on just about any street in Thailand – or so it seems.
+You can find food vendors on just about any street in Thailand – or so it seems.
 Some travelers love it.
-While others, will not eat it under any circumstances.
+They swear by it.
+While others will not eat it under any circumstances.
 What is it about street food that people either love or hate?

 Those who love it say it’s tasty, cheap and it’s quick and easy to obtain.
 It also seems pretty trendy right now.
-On the other hand, those who are opposed to it ask if it’s safe to eat.
-They don’t want to get sick.
+On the other hand, those who are opposed to it say they aren't sure if it's safe to eat.
+They don't want to get sick.

 Most of the research that I’ve done on the subject of safe food eating is that it’s not what you eat that you should be concerned about.
 It’s the preparation and handling process that can be the issue.